How Schools Can Protect Themselves From the Most Dangerous Cybersecurity Threats

 Scammers hack a vendor's email, watch to see who they communicate with and then try to trick you into making an invoice payment to them—the bad actor—instead of to the vendor's accounts payable.
 It could be as simple as, "Hey, I got a new email address.
 Can you switch to this?"
 Or, "We've got a new phone number.
 If you're going to call me, use this phone number."
 Then, they wait, gain some trust, and at the right point in time, jump in and try and get the funds to go somewhere else.

-Another scam we've seen recently are fake submissions for enrolment.
+Another scam we've seen recently are fake submissions for enrollment.
 Some institutions assign students an .edu email address shortly after they apply.
 That account is valuable because many companies will give you discounts on all sorts of things with an .edu email address.
 It's worth at least $5 on the black market.
 And there are places on this planet where $5 is a lot of money.

 Bad actors will also use an .edu account to launch a phishing campaign into the higher ed institution; you're more likely to believe an email coming from inside than something coming from outside the institution.